samschott/maestral/docs/background/sync_logic.rst

      guaranteed and may change.
 One exception is sharing a folder: Dropbox does this by removing the folder from the user's root and re-mounting it as a shared folder.
 This produces at least one DeletedMetadata and one FolderMetadata event.
-     If querying for changes *during* this process, multiple DeletedMetadata events may be returned.
+     If querying for changes *during* this process, multiple :class:`dropbox.files.DeletedMetadata` events may be returned.
-   * If a file / folder event implies a type changes, e.g., replacing a folder with a file, we explicitly generate the necessary DeletedMetadata here to simplify conflict resolution.
+   * If a file / folder event implies a type changes, e.g., replacing a folder with a file, we explicitly generate the necessary :class:`dropbox.files.DeletedMetadata` here to simplify conflict resolution.

 3) :meth:`SyncEngine.apply_remote_changes`: Sorts all events hierarchically, with top-level events coming first.
 Deleted and folder events are processed in order,